-As a digital marketer, you should be familiar with the 7 most important local SEO ranking factors in 2021, especially if your business is dependant on local customers.
+As a digital marketer, you should be familiar with the 7 most important local SEO ranking factors, especially if your business is dependent on local customers.

 Without this knowledge, you’ll prioritize ineffectively and pay attention to the wrong things when executing local SEO campaigns.